A one-day course designed to assist you in implementing and improving your company’s risk management framework and

 - 8 Licensed Building Practitioner points

-- 8 credits towards the Site Safe Certificate in Construction Site Safety
+- 8 credits towards the Health and Safety in Construction Programme

 - Unit Standard 30265 - Apply health and safety risk assessment to a job role - level 3, 8 NZQA credits

 Completing this course and passing the assignment means you'll gain site access for the next two years.